 Location: HQ in London, with employees also based in North America and Europe

-• Onboarding score doubled, from 4 to 8 out of 10, moving from beginner to advanced.
+- The onboarding score doubled, from 4 to 8 out of 10,

 Beamery puts equality at the heart of everything they do.
 They know that with fair, transparent processes, diversity and inclusion flourish.
 Sinead Daly and her team were looking for a tool to keep those values thriving as the business grew.
 They wanted to: